The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Introduction

 \section{Introduction}

 General equilibrium models with infinitely-lived agents (GEILA) and overlapping generations (OLG) models are two workhorses in macroeconomics.
-A vast body of literature explores these two frameworks.\footnote{See \cite{cm02} for an introduction to OLG models and \cite{Becker2006}, \cite{mq08b}, and \citet{lvp16}, among others, for an introduction to GEILA models.} This raises a natural question: what is the relationship between these two kinds of models?
-If yes, can this relationship help us to understand some economic questions?
+A vast body of literature explores these two frameworks.\footnote{See \cite{delaCroixMichel2002} for an introduction to OLG models, and \cite{Becker2006}, \cite{MagillQuinzii_book2008}, \citet{LeVanPham2016}, among others, for an introduction to GEILA models.} This raises a natural question: what is the relationship between these two classes of models?
+If so, can this relationship help us to address economic questions?

-Looking back to history, \cite{woodford86} considered an economy with capital accumulation and money, where there are two classes of infinitely-lived agents (capitalists and workers). \cite{woodford86} studied a special-case setup in which capitalists have logarithmic utility, never hold money, and face a single trade-off between consumption and investment.
+Looking back to history, \cite{woodford86} considered an economy with capital accumulation and money, where there are two classes of infinitely-lived agents (capitalists and workers). \cite{woodford86} studied a special setup in which capitalists have logarithmic utility, never hold money, and face a single trade-off between consumption and investment.
 Workers, on the other hand, never purchase capital and face a trade-off between consumption and leisure.
-Then, he obtained equilibrium dynamics similar to those in an OLG model with two-period-lived workers.\footnote{Budget constrains (1.1b) in \cite{woodford86} writes $p_t\big((c^w_t+(k^w_t-dk^w_{t-1})\big)+M^w_{t+1}=M^w_{t}+r_tk^w_{t-1}+w_tn_t$.
+Then, he obtained an equilibrium system, which is similar to those in an OLG model with two-period-lived workers.\footnote{Budget constrains (1.1b) in \cite{woodford86} writes $p_t\big((c^w_t+(k^w_t-dk^w_{t-1})\big)+M^w_{t+1}=M^w_{t}+r_tk^w_{t-1}+w_tn_t$.
 He also imposes constraints $k^w_t\geq 0$, $M^w_{t+1}\geq 0$, and borrowing constraint $p_t\big((c^w_t+(k^w_t-dk^w_{t-1})\big)\leq M^w_{t}+r_tk^w_{t-1}$.
-He focuses on the case where workers choose $k^w_t=0$ for any $t$ in optimal.} Following \cite{woodford86}, \cite{kocherlakota92} wrote, in his footnote 4, that "In both examples, short sales constraints that bind in alternating periods serve to make the infinite-horizon economy look like an overlapping generations economy".
+He focuses on the case in which workers choose $k^w_t=0$ for any $t$ in optimal.} Following \cite{woodford86}, \cite{Kocherlakota1992} wrote, in his footnote 4, that "In both examples, short sales constraints that bind in alternating periods serve to make the infinite-horizon economy look like an overlapping generations economy".

-To date, neither \cite{woodford86}, \cite{kocherlakota92}, nor the broader literature has formally established a connection between these two classes of models in a general framework.
+To date, neither \cite{woodford86}, \cite{Kocherlakota1992}, nor the broader literature has formally established a connection between these two classes of models in a general framework.
 Our paper seeks to address this gap.